Getting Started

 Making API Requests

-All API requests should be sent to the following base endpoint:
+Send all transaction requests to the following base endpoint:

 https://api.statum.co.ke/api/v2/